I am a Republican

 - Allow free market driven health care plans and “ala carte” insurance plans free from government mandates.
 Allow purchase of insurance plans across state lines

 - Support the moral and ethical right of informed consent with regard to all medical treatment and intervention

 - Provide for the special needs of seniors, including opportunities for personalized home health care and less expensive alternatives to hospital stays and prescription medication

-- Respect New Hampshire’s honored veterans by ensuring that they receive the benefits they have rightfully earned and deserve, particularly by combating homelessness and improving veteran’s medical and mental care via a full-service VA medical center, local clinics and other means
+- Respect New Hampshire’s honored veterans by ensuring that they receive the benefits they have rightfully earned and deserve, particularly by combating homelessness and making all medical facilities available to qualified veterans

 - Excellence in Education